 Time just gets away from me.
 Are you the same way?
 Here are a few last minute, super simple, super easy, super spicy Super Bowl appetizers sure to please any crowd.
 Whether you are cheering for your favorite team, or you just like to watch great football, Sunday’s game should be a winner.
 Easy to pick up nibbles allow you to watch the entire game without missing a single play.
 Even if you aren’t having a party, you don’t want to miss those crazy commercials.

 I’m more of an SEC college football fan, and my favorite team didn’t make it to the big show this year, but the Super Bowl never disappoints.
 The two best teams in the country, Gladys Knight singing the National Anthem, incredible commercials, the half-time show with Maroon 5, and food, glorious food.
-Grab one or two of these appetizers, made uniquely spicy with Old St Augustine Gourmet products, a beverage of choice, and prepare for a fun evening.
+Grab one or two of these appetizers, made uniquely spicy with OSA Gourmet products, a beverage of choice, and prepare for a fun evening.

 Buffalo Blue Cheese Deviled Eggs

 Shake up your deviled eggs with some Snake Bite Hot Sauce, Buffalo chicken, celery, and a little blue cheese.
 The tangy Buffalo chicken gives the eggs a unique kick that will knock your socks off and have you cheering for more.

 Smoked salmon tops a spicy, sauce made from sour cream, chives, capers, chopped onion, Datil Zest Seasoning Blend andSnake Bite Hot Sauce.
 Quick and easy to whip up in just minutes, then chill to combine the flavors.
 Buy good quality wild caught smoked salmon.
 One package makes a lot of appetizers.
 Wheat crackers, melba toast, or small rye bread rounds are the perfect base.
 If you can find them, mini bagels are also great here.